 Exercise Needs.
 Rain, shine, sleet, snow, or daylight savings time, dogs still need to burn off energy with a walk or run at the park.
 Young or high-energy dogs will bounce off the walls if they can’t bounce at the park.

 Social Needs.
 Most dogs need ways to socialize with other dogs.
 Socializing keeps their social skills in shape and gives them a much needed outlet to act and play with other dogs.

 Space Needs.
 Your dog needs space in your home.
-She needs to be part of the family, and needs a place of her own to eat, chew bones, and enjoy quiet time.
-She will spend most of her time within your home with your family.
+They need to be part of the family, and need a place of their own to eat, chew bones, and enjoy quiet time.
+Your dog will spend most of their time within your home with your family.
 Are you ready to live with a dog 24/7?